Delsin-Yu/GDPanelFramework/README.md

 - Closing a panel that's not the last opened panel.
 - Providing an invalid `CompositeInputActionState` enum.
 - Authorising a `panel container popping` with a `node` which is pushed by a different `node`.
-- Awaiting an `AsyncAwaitable` that has already been awaited.
+- Reuse the `await` keyword on an AsyncAwaitable that has already awaited, or access any of its parameters.
 - Calling `GetResult()` on an `AsyncAwaitable` that has not been completed yet.